dmcaravaggio/verbose-disco/README.md

 # verbose-disco
-# This is my initial attempt to begin learning data sciece.
+# This is my initial attempt to begin learning data science.